 For specific program details, including application procedures, admission requirements, and program requirements visit the Joint Programs website.
 Program admission and course requirements are also described in the relevant discipline sections of the Calendar.

-Students in Joint programs will enrol in all degree credit courses, including those taken at Centennial College, at UTSC through ACORN.
+Students in Joint programs will enrol in all degree credit courses at UTSC through ACORN, including those taken at Centennial College.
 They are urged to meet regularly with their UTSC Program Supervisor/Director to ensure they are progressing appropriately through their program.

-- Registration and academic information for the Joint programs is shared with the relevant Program Supervisor and Departments at Centennial College.
+- Registration and academic information for the Joint programs are shared with the relevant Program Supervisor and Departments at Centennial College.